-From May through November 2019, the Houston Museum of Natural Science featured an extensive exhibit of Sharp & Eatman's photographs.
-The exhibit, titled Wild Bees, is the culmination of a three-year project conducted by Sharp & Eatman, documenting the wild bees of New York State.
+An exhibit of Sharp & Eatman's photographs, titled Wild Bees, is currently on a national tour.
+The exhibit will be on display at the University of South Carolina's McKissick Museum from January 1 - July 15, 2022.
+This exhibit is the culmination of a three-year project conducted by Sharp & Eatman, documenting the wild bees of New York State.

 National Tour of Wild Bees